Film Review - BLADE RUNNER 2049

 Skip to 2017 and Ridley Scott who has now produced, has handed over the directorial reigns to Denis Villeneuve—Prisoners-13', Arrival-16'—with equally stunning results.
 It's 30 years later in the Blade Runner universe and new Replicants are being manufactured, while older models are still being "retired".
 K—played by the always reliable Ryan Gosling—is a Replicant Blade Runner designed to hunt down the older models, and as the narrative progresses, the hunter becomes the hunted.

 The film creates a similar world that was presented in the original, where wealthy corporations are calling the shots and humanity appears to have been corrupted.
-Approved Replicants like K—known as Skinjobs—are treated with disapproval by many of the human population and when bone artifacts are discovered from an earlier female Replicant model, it is also discovered that she was capable of reproducing.
+Approved Replicants like K—known as Skinjobs—are treated with disapproval by many of the human population and when bone artefacts are discovered from an earlier female Replicant model, it is also discovered that she was capable of reproducing.
 This is seen as a threat to the company in charge of the Blade Runners, who want the dead Replicant's child discovered and "retired".
 This leads K, into a deep and complex search within his own memory implants to uncover the truth about the child.
 Deckard—again played by Ford—who has been missing for 30 yr, will unlock the ambiguous answers K has about his own life as a Replicant and that of Deckard's connection to his own past.

 Blade Runner 2049, can have you pondering over its themes days later and as in the best of films, the substance will reflect in its style.
 The film was awarded two Academy Awards this year for its outstanding cinematography and visual effects, which gives a strong indication of its quality, strength and even beauty.